Virgula0/LeakerSearcher2.0/README.md

   ·You can use LeakerSearcher to search string in file/s leak/s faster than a manual string recovery.
   ·Done!
   ```
-The algorithm of this software is very simple.
-It is coded to search strings in big files.
+This software is coded to search strings in big files.
 It's very useful to search in leaks that are some Gbs or more or to search strings in other big files...
 It allows you to choose the best way to search in file/s with an interactive menu or via commands.

 ![img](https://i.imgur.com/mRgf2P0.png)